teymuur/shell-rust/README.md

 # Rust Shell

 This Rust program provides a simple shell-like interface with basic command support.
-It supports changing directories, listing directory contents, creating new directories, executing commands as an administrator, clearing the screen, writing messages, and exiting the shell.
+It supports changing directories, listing directory contents, creating new directories, executing commands as superuser, clearing the screen, writing messages, and exiting the shell.
+Meant for linux systems mainly.

 ## Installation